geralduy/MyProjects/README.md

-Hi I'm GERALD this folder serve as the storage of all project that i accomplished in my all IT journey.
+Hi I'm GERALD and this is my art and works in my IT journey.
-Have a nice scrool!
+Have a nice scroll.